Blue Water Vaccines Announces - GuruFocus.com

 Forward-Looking Statements

 Certain statements in this press release are forward-looking within the meaning of the Private Securities Litigation Reform Act of 1995.
 These statements may be identified by the use of forward-looking words such as “anticipate,” “believe,” “forecast,” “estimate,” “expect,” and “intend,” among others.
-These forward-looking statements are based on BWV’s current expectations and actual results could differ materially and include, among others: statements regarding the use of the proceeds from this private placement.
+These forward-looking statements are based on BWV’s current expectations and actual results could differ materially.
 There are a number of factors that could cause actual events to differ materially from those indicated by such forward-looking statements.
-These factors include, but are not limited to, market and other conditions, risks related to the development of BWV’s vaccine candidates; the failure to obtain FDA clearances or approvals and noncompliance with FDA regulations; delays and uncertainties caused by the global COVID-19 pandemic; risks related to the timing and progress of clinical development of our product candidates; our need for additional financing; uncertainties of patent protection and litigation; uncertainties of government or third party payor reimbursement; limited research and development efforts and dependence upon third parties; and substantial competition.
+These factors include, but are not limited to, risks related to the development of BWV’s vaccine candidates; the failure to obtain FDA clearances or approvals and noncompliance with FDA regulations; delays and uncertainties caused by the global COVID-19 pandemic; risks related to the timing and progress of clinical development of our product candidates; our need for additional financing; uncertainties of patent protection and litigation; uncertainties of government or third party payor reimbursement; limited research and development efforts and dependence upon third parties; and substantial competition.
 As with any vaccine under development, there are significant risks in the development, regulatory approval and commercialization of new products.
-BWV does not undertake an obligation to update or revise any forward-looking statement, except as required by law.
-Investors should read the risk factors set forth in BWV’s Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the Securities and Exchange Commission on March 31, 2022, and periodic reports filed with the SEC on or after the date thereof.
+BWV does not undertake an obligation to update or revise any forward-looking statement.
+Investors should read the risk factors set forth in BWV’s Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the Securities and Exchange Commission (the “SEC”) on March 31, 2022, Quarterly Report on Form 10-Q for the quarter ended June 30, 2022, filed with the SEC on August 15, 2022 and periodic reports filed with the SEC on or after the date thereof.
 All of BWV’s forward-looking statements are expressly qualified by all such risk factors and other cautionary statements.
-The information set forth herein speaks only as of the date hereof.
+The information set forth herein speaks only as of the date thereof.

 Media Contact Information: